scottish-government-design-system/designsystem.gov.scot/components/date-picker/index.md

 To understand user behaviour, clicks on date picker items can be tracked through the original page path, the click text, and a data attribute showing the element interacted with.
 Submits are tracked using the [Button](/components/buttons/) tracking.

-The data attributes are added automatically by the [Design System's "tracking" script](/get-started/tracking/).
+The data attributes are added automatically by the [Design System's 'tracking' script](/get-started/tracking/).

 ## Accessibility